mgoldcoin/mgold/en/waves-client/advanced_features/script_transaction.md

-# ​How to create Script transaction.
+# ​How to create Script transaction

 Script transactions allow you to extend the available functionality of the standard Waves application.
 One of the uses of script transaction is creating a multi-signature wallet.
 For more information, please check the following [article](/technical-details/video-tutorials-and-articles.md).
 Also, script can be developed with [Waves Ride IDE](https://ide.wavesplatform.com/)